Over 1 million Canadians have been lifted out of poverty since 2015

 Quick Facts

 - Since 2015, poverty rates have decreased in all 10 provinces.
-Since 2017, poverty has decreased in Nova Scotia by 2.5 percentage points, by 1.8 percentage points in New Brunswick and by 1.4 percentage points in British Columbia.
+Since 2017, poverty has decreased in Nova Scotia by 2.5 percentage points, by 1.8 percentage points in New Brunswick, by 1.4 percentage points in British Columbia and by 1.1 percentage points in Quebec.

 - Over 1 million Canadians have been lifted out of poverty, including 334,000 children and 73,000 seniors.